nanocurrency/nano-node/docs/protocol.md

 Only Send and State blocks contain an explicit Balance value.
 For other block types balances and amounts needs to be deducted recursively:

-* The balance of an Open block is equal to the amount being sent by the corresponding Send block.
+* The balance for an Open block is equal to the amount being sent by the corresponding Send block.
 An exception to this is the Open block for the Genesis account, which always receives the maximum supply of 2<sup>128</sup>-1 raw.
-* The balance of a Receive block is the balance of its predecessor in the account chain plus the amount sent by the corresponding Send block.
+* The balance for a Receive block is the balance of its predecessor in the account chain plus the amount sent by the corresponding Send block.
 * The amount of funds being sent by a Send block is defined implicitly as the difference between the balance at the previous block in the account chain and the balance at the Send block.
 This amount must be > 0.
-* A Change block has no influence on an account's balance, so its balance is the same as the balance of its predecessor.
+* A Change block has no influence on an account's balance, so its balance is equal to the balance of its predecessor.

 All State blocks contain a Balance value, hence determining amounts sent or received from one State block to the next is straightforward.